 $38M Solar Project to Boost Guyana’s Energy

-Additionally, $850,000 was allocated to train women and people with disabilities in solar installation, further promoting social and economic development.
+Additionally, $850,000 was allocated for training women and people with disabilities in solar installation, further promoting social and economic development.

-The Inter-American Development Bank (IDB) which manages the funds stated that these solar projects will greatly reduce CO2 emissions, decrease electricity costs and aid Guyana’s shift to renewable energy sources.
+The Inter-American Development Bank (IDB), which manages the funds, noted that these solar projects will significantly reduce CO2 emissions, decrease electricity costs, and aid Guyana’s shift to renewable energy sources.

 “These projects will provide affordable and clean energy to areas such as Linden and Berbice,” said Ali.